geops/website/content/blog/react-18-support-for-create-react-web-component/index.en.md

 frontpageImage: /images/blog/react-18-support-for-create-react-web-component/markus-spiske-8oykwqgbskq-unsplash-small-optim.jpg
 published: true
 ---
-Five years ago, we decide to transform the react application [maps.trafimage.ch](https://maps.trafimage.ch) (see project on [github](https://github.com/geops/trafimage-maps)) to a web component to facilitate the integration in an angular app and other non-react environments.
+Five years ago, we decided to transform the react application [maps.trafimage.ch](https://maps.trafimage.ch) (see project on [github](https://github.com/geops/trafimage-maps)) to a web component to facilitate the integration in Angular apps and other non-react environments.

-At the time, there was not a lot of library that could do that, one of them was [create-react-web-component](https://www.npmjs.com/package/create-react-web-component), thanks to [SimonHoiberg](https://github.com/SimonHoiberg) for this library.

-It was so easy to use that we keep it.
+At the time, there were not a lot of libraries that could do that.
+One of them was [create-react-web-component](https://www.npmjs.com/package/create-react-web-component), thanks to [SimonHoiberg](https://github.com/SimonHoiberg) for this library.
+It was so easy to use that we decided to keep it.

-Five years is long time in the javascript world, and for different reasons (mostly interdependency between packages and/or node version support) we haven't updated to the last major dependencies like Node, OpenLayers, React and Material UI.
+Five years is long time in the javascript world, but for various reasons (mostly interdependency between packages and/or node version support) we hadn't updated dependencies like Node, OpenLayers, React and Material UI to their latest major versions.

-But it was time, time for a big update of dozen major versions to update all at  once.
+But now the time had come to face the inevitable.
+We decided to upgrade of a dozen major versions all at once.

-It appears that it works pretty well, all librairies worked with React 18, it takes a few days of course, but except transpilation problems and update of testing librairies everythings works as expected.
+To our surprise, the updates mostly went smoothly, since all libraries turned out to be compatible with React 18.
+After some minor transpilation issues and refactoring of testing libraries, everything worked as expected.

-Until a big problem comes out :
+Until a major problem emerged:

 ![github project archived and deprecated](/images/blog/react-18-support-for-create-react-web-component/github-deprecated.png "github project archived and deprecated")

 The  github project of create-react-web-component is archived and the npm package is deprecated.
 My nightmare as OpenSource developer comes true.

 ![developer nightmare](/images/blog/react-18-support-for-create-react-web-component/dev-nightmare.gif "developer nightmare")

-The package is blocked to React 16.
-I hoped someone forked the project and fixed it but no. So 2 choices, find another package that does the same thing or get my hand dirty and fix the project of my own.
+The package is pinned to React 16.
+I hoped someone forked the project and fixed it, but no luck.
+So two choices remained: find another package that does the same thing or get my hands dirty and fix the project myself.

-After some research there is a lot more projects than 5 years ago that does the same things.
-But none of them does exactly what does create-react-web-component, by that, I mean  be able to pass non serializable object in a so simple way.
+After some research I found there are many more projects than five years ago that make react web-components, but none of them do exactly what create-react-web-component does.
+Specifically, none of them are able to pass non-serializable objects in such a simple way.

-After a couple of hours of testing, I gave up and decided that fixing create-rect-web-component was the best solution and I also liked the challenge.
+After a couple of hours of testing, I gave up and decided that fixing create-react-web-component was the best solution.
+I saw it as a challenge and was excited to find a way to make it work.

-Since 5 years, I have a lot more experience using web-component.
-I also knew that React 18 introduced a new render function, and so, that was probably the problem.
+In contrast to five years ago, I now have a lot more experience using web-components.
+I also knew that React 18 introduced a new render function, which I assumed was the problem.

-So I forked the project on [geOps github repository](https://github.com/geops/create-react-web-component). and it appears it was as easy as it sounded.
+So I forked the project on the [geOps github repository](https://github.com/geops/create-react-web-component).
+And it turned out it was as easy as I had hoped.

 Transforming a react component to a web component is not so complicated.
-I could have copy/paste the 2 classes in the trafimage-maps project, but well, what the point to use OpenSource if you never give back.
+I could have copy/pasted my code updates into the trafimage-maps project, but what is the point of using OpenSource if you never give back.

 ![this is the way](/images/blog/react-18-support-for-create-react-web-component/this-is-the-way.webp "this is the way")

-In bonus, I've removed all the CRA cli stuff and poylfill.
+As a bonus, I removed all the CRA cli stuff and poylfill.
 It will make the project easier to manage.
 Now the user project is responsible to transpile it and add poylfill if needed.

-So the geOps team is happy to share that we have published a new package version of create-react-web-component that supports React 18 under the name [@geops/create-react-web-component](https://www.npmjs.com/package/@geops/create-react-web-component)
+So the geOps team is happy to announce that we have published a new version of create-react-web-component with React 18support under the name [@geops/create-react-web-component](https://www.npmjs.com/package/@geops/create-react-web-component)

 Merry christmas!!